 Innovation Lab established the Research Group to foster interdepartmental discussion of research projects, encourage collaborative research, explore new ideas, and disseminate research and results throughout the agency.
 These monthly meetings bring together a diverse group of CAP employees who share an interest in delving deeply into the data and challenging each other with new ideas.
 Through Research Group, we accept our collective responsibility to actively engage in discussions with respectful and constructive feedback, bring relevant projects to a broad audience, and share research results and best practices across departments.

 Researchers have taken a keen interest in understanding how social networks can increase people’s likelihood of achieving goals.
-CAP has been interested in this question for some time, and drawing on the literature in the field has led to exploring the basics of social network theory and mapping.
-Innovation Lab has led the development of several pilot projects related to social networks and has plans to increase the agency’s capacity to leverage and strengthen our family networks to improve their chances at success and develop meaningful connections in their communities.
+CAP has been interested in this question for some time.
+Innovation Lab led the development of several pilot projects related to understanding and mapping social networks of the families served by CAP Tulsa.
+Lab remains committed to infusing the agency’s efforts with attention to the power of social networks to promote positive outcomes and meaningful connections to the community

 McClure Classroom Connections: Families in six classrooms at the McClure early childhood center were asked whether they knew other parents in their child’s classroom.
-They were also asked about the networks they currently have – people they could rely on for help.
-This data is being analyzed and mapped by Professor Matt Bowler at OSU-Tulsa.
-The results will be our first glimpse into our families’ social networks and will help us understand where there are opportunities to emphasize the use of existing networks and where we might be able to help families build new networks.
+They were also asked about sources of support they had outside the classroom– people they could rely on for help.
+This data was analyzed and mapped by Professor Matt Bowler at OSU-Tulsa.
+The results offered our first glimpse into our families’ social networks, and told us that classrooms did indeed tend to include a well-connected “network weaver” or two that many other parents knew, and that parents with strong external networks tended not to build many connections to parents in their child’s classroom.
+These findings illuminate for us the opportunities we have to help families build new networks.

 CAP Book Club: Innovation Lab organized a book study group to read and discuss Unanticipated Gains: Origins of Network Inequality in Everyday Life, by Mario Small.
 The book shares fascinating findings of how child care centers create, sometimes intentionally and sometimes not, opportunities for families to develop a variety of social connections.
 As a result, many families access resources they otherwise would not be able to access and generate improvements in their material condition.